androclus/gmailieer/README.md

 Other mail pullers (offlineimap, isync/mbsync, etc.) are not needed and will not be used.

 If you already have a maildir downloaded, it will not be used.
 You have to start from scratch (download from Gmail again) when using gmailieer.
+Do not try to use a previous maildir.
+In fact, if you have one, you'll need to use a different directory.

 ## disclaimer